 \textbf{Similarity-informed event filtering.} Event cameras are prone to noise from transistor circuits and other non-idealities, requiring pre-processing filtering.
 For the $i^{th}$ event $e^i_{(x, y)}$ with the timestamp $t^i_{(x, y)}$, we assess the timestamp ($t^i_{n(x, y)}$) of the most recent neighboring event in all directions.
 Events with a time difference less than the threshold $T_n$ are retained, indicating object activity, while those exceeding it are discarded as noise (\fig \ref{performance(a)}b, \fig \ref{performance(a)}c). \revise{ We utilize the Surface of Active Events (SAE) \cite{lin2020efficient} to manage events, mapping coordinates $(x, y)$ to timestamps $(t_l, t_r)$.
 Upon a new event's arrival, $t_l$ updates accordingly, and $t_r$ updates only if the previous event at the same location occurred outside the time window $T_k$ or had a different polarity.
 Events that update value of $t_r$ are retained.
 The event stream, segregated by polarity, is processed with distinct SAEs.
 This method ensures precise spatial-temporal representation, conserving computational resources. }

-\textbf{Filter-based detection and tracking.} We employ a grid-based method to cluster events to facilitate object detection.
+\textbf{Filter-based detection.} We employ a grid-based method to cluster events to facilitate object detection.
 The camera's field of view is partitioned into elementary cells sized $c_w \times c_h$.
 For each cell, we compare the event count within a specified time interval ($c_{\Delta t}$) to an activation threshold $c_{thres}$.
-Cells surpassing $c_{thres}$ are marked as active and connected to form clusters, serving as object detection results, including those generated by the drone.
-For tracking, we deploy Kalman filter-based trackers with a constant velocity motion model, which provides low-latency estimates with minimal computational cost \cite{zha2025dimm}. \TMCrevise{ A tracker predicts the state of the current object and associates it with the input cluster that has the largest IoU (Intersection over Union) area. } The input cluster corrects tracker state, generating bounding boxes, and effectively tracking moving objects, including the drone.
+Cells surpassing $c_{thres}$ are marked as active and connected to form clusters, serving as object detection results, including those generated by the drone. \RR{ For tracking, we deploy Kalman filter-based trackers with a constant velocity motion model, which provides low-latency estimates \cite{zha2025dimm}.
+Specifically, the tracker predicts the current state of the object and associates it with the input cluster that has the largest Intersection over Union (IoU).
+The selected input cluster then updates the tracker state, resulting in bounding box estimation of moving objects. }